 PDSA Charity Shops

-We have been working hard behind the scenes to put robust social distancing measures in place, and provide the necessary personal protective equipment to help keep everyone safe.
-We will be continually reviewing our approach and monitoring the situation, and hope to start opening further stores as the weeks go on.
+We’ve introduced robust social distancing measures, and provided personal protective equipment to help keep everyone safe.
+We’re continually reviewing our approach and monitoring the situation, including any local restrictions as they arise.

-The current Coronavirus pandemic is having a massive impact on our fundraising activities and we’re seeing a huge drop in income.
-We can’t wait to start welcoming customers back through the doors to help raise vital funds for sick and injured pets, but will only do so following the strictest safety measures.
+The Coronavirus pandemic continues to have a massive impact on our fundraising activities and we’re seeing a huge drop in income.
+We’re really pleased to be welcoming customers back through our doors to help raise vital funds for pets in need, but will only do so following the strictest safety measures.

 - Aberdeen Holburn Street

 - Edinburgh Nicolson St

 - Kings Heath

 - Leeds Crossgates

 - Sutton In Ashfield